kaionabuco/shoui520.github.io/docs/new-guide-preview.md

 # Japanese Guide

-## 1.1 Why many people "fail" to learn Japanese
+## 1.1 Why people give up on learning Japanese

-Many people have simple goals in mind when learning Japanese: to enjoy untranslated Japanese content and to speak Japanese fluently.
+Many folks have simple goals in mind when learning Japanese: to enjoy untranslated Japanese content and to speak Japanese fluently.
 Many also fail to reach these goals even after years of study.
-It is not always their fault though, but rather the method's.
+It's not always their fault though, but rather the method's.
 In language learning, the method behind your learning makes a huge difference in the progress you make.

 As it turns out, reaching such goals is not possible with "traditional" methods of Japanese learning.
 Many students are led to failure for not including a crucial ingredient to their study routines, and that would be **immersion**—listening to or reading native content made for native speakers.
 For example, anime is originally broadcasted in Japanese without subtitles, so when consumed in this form, we call it immersion.